Tag Archives: science fiction

 A friend of mine billed Source Code as ‘The Matrix meets Minority Report.’
 While this may be a tad broad, it is not an entirely inaccurate explanation of Source Code.
 Although a Sci-fi film at its core, Source Code is more enjoyable to the general public than many other titles in its genre and will leave one thinking afterwards too.

 Source Code is about sending someone into a computer-regeneration of a specific incident in the past in order to find out (useful) information.
-Throughout the movie, Colter Stevens (Jake Gyllenhaal – Rendition, Brothers, Prince of Persia: Sands of Time), a US soldier in a helicopter unit, is constantly sent into the Source Code for an eight-minute stint.
+Throughout the movie, Colter Stevens (Jake Gyllenhaal – Rendition, Brothers, Nocturnal Animals), a US soldier in a helicopter unit, is constantly sent into the Source Code for an eight-minute stint.
 Each time, Colter finds himself on a train sitting opposite the cute-looking Christina (Michelle Monaghan – Mission Impossible III, Eagle Eye, Due Date); and at the end of the eight minutes, the train blows up.
 Himself included.

 Source Code’s plot has numerous holes that one can pick at without difficulty.
 It can also feel quite repetitive at times.
 The director, Duncan Jones (Moon), a relative novice to the industry, puts forward some interesting ideas that bring to mind tenuous comparisons to The Matrix for de facto teleporting someone into a computer-generated world; and Minority Report for preventing an incident from occurring by using highly futuristic and technologically advanced methods.
 Yet, Jones also leaves several aspects of the plot with a lot of explaining to do; most notably the paradox of time-travelling and the ending.